farmerbb/Android-Examples/README.md

-Various examples of how to use Handler in an Android app
+Various examples of how to use Intents and BroadcastReceivers in an Android app